DETENTION PONDS: MAKING A CASE TO MAINTAIN YOUR POND REGULARLY

 Ponds, like the one pictured below, are highly effective at moving stormwater runoff at the speed and the direction desired by the property owner and the surrounding neighbors.
 These types of ponds are created to present a natural feel to the property.
 It’s a great place to take a walk around or sit on an adjacent bench and enjoy a sack lunch.

-However, many detention ponds are located towards the back of properties.
-The owner wants it to perform its duty, but prefers that it be out of sight.
+However, many detention ponds are dealt with as an eyesore, even right from their very inception during the property’s planning, design and engineering stages.
+All to often, the pond is planned out to be in back of a property or in some other “out-of-sight” location.
+The owner wants it to perform its duty, but assumes it will be an unattractive feature and so wants it out of sight.
 These are the ponds that are often neglected.
-Out of sight can often lead to out of mind.
+As you see below, out of sight often leads to out of mind.

 These ponds are often denied the most basic of maintenance programs.
-Things like mowing, trash and litter clean up; removing sediment and slope stabilization are ignored when there is not a plan in place.
-Bringing a neglected pond up to standard can be a huge, unexpected expense as well as an environmental disaster.
+Simple maintenance, such as mowing, trash and litter clean up, simple landscaping, sediment removal and slope stabilization are often ignored when the pond is out-of-sight and/or there is no plan in place to regularly maintain it.
+Bringing a neglected pond up to standard can be a huge, unexpected expense, as well as an environmental disaster.
 Failures within the pond and damages to downstream properties can run into the hundreds of thousands of dollars.
-And don’t forget about the attention from local government entities that a failed pond brings with it.
+And don’t forget about the attention from local government entities, and likely subsequent fines, that a failed pond brings with it.